pitastrudl/wekanwiki/PWA.md

 ## Install Wekan to homescreen icon and use fullscreen PWA

-Works in upcoming Wekan v4.02 and newer.
+Works in Wekan v4.02 and newer.

 ### iOS Safari